Preschool and kindergarten students Discover and Investigate God's (DIG) creation

 Innovation and Technology

 Technical and digital literacy is a critical competency in today’s world.
-Students develop skills utilizing various software, hardware, and web-based tools while learning to apply basic engineering principles of creative problem solving, collaboration, and structural design.
-In grades 1 – 6, students explore keyboarding, graphic design, and learn basic programming.
+Students develop skills utilizing various software, hardware, and web-based tools while learning to apply basic engineering principles of creative problem solving, collaboration, and design.
+In grades 1 – 4, students explore keyboarding, graphic design, and learn basic programming.

 Our coding program is designed towards creative computing.
-All tools used to teach (such as unplugged activities, arts, stories, and games) are design based.
 Students design creations, personalize them, collaborate with peers, and then reflect on and rethink their ideas.
-Students create their own projects, bring their own imagination to paper, and then work towards creating it with Scratch.
+Students imagine, plan, design, and then create projects using visual programming languages.

 Students use the computer as a tool to increase their learning in subjects they are studying in the classroom and to conduct research.
 In grade 3, keyboarding is taught intentionally.
-They progress through a series of computer skills and learn many applications including Publisher, PowerPoint, Word, and Excel.
+They progress through a series of computer skills and learn many applications including PowerPoint, Word, and Teams.

 It is important for students to understand the world around them and have knowledge about historical events and how they impact the world today.
 Students study cultures in countries around the world as well as our own community, state, and nation.
 In grades 2 – 12, students spiral through the study of ancient, Medieval, and modern history three times.